-This authentic carnitas recipe is the perfect way to learn how to make carnitas!
+This carnitas recipe is the perfect way to learn how to make carnitas!
 You’ll love how simple these are, but oh my gosh, the flavor is just out of this world!

 Can we talk for a minute?